Intracranial Hypertension

 What are the symptoms of intracranial hypertension?

-Headache, vision changes, nausea, vomiting.
+Headache, vision changes, nausea, vomiting, and papilledema.

 What causes intracranial hypertension?